 Star Wars fans both love and hate Star Wars and George Lucas.
 He is equally responsible for their pleasure and pain.
 Star Wars: The Triumph of Nerd Culture delves deeper into the Star Wars universe than any book has gone before, including an illuminating look into why Lucas sold Lucasfilm to the Disney Corporation and how the sale affected the franchise.
 After reading this book, fans will never be able to watch Star Wars in the same way again.

-Details about the first film will be available Nov 5.
 Future releases will be announced by email and detailed below one week prior to a film’s availability.

 Nov 12 | Dec 3 | Feb 11 | Mar 4 | Mar 25